 Computer hardware is cheap.
 Many software recording tools are also inexpensive.
-In an age where anyone with a laptop, microphone and I/O device can record better quality audio than in the 70s, is there still a need for recording studios?
+In an age where anyone with a laptop, microphone and audio interface can record better quality audio than in decades past, is there still a need for recording studios?
 Will they continue to be relevant in the times to come?

-It has long been said that anyone could set up their own home project studio, and never has that been truer in an age where software and hardware tools are so inexpensive.
+It has long been said that anyone could set up their own home project studio, and never has that been truer in an age where software and hardware tools are so accessible and inexpensive.

 Anyone with a laptop and a microphone can capture better quality sound than even professional studios of the yesteryear.